 The spreading of Foot and Mouth Disease and African Swine Fever Disease show the importance of having an efficient and agile response mechanism to animal disease.
 Fortunately, this matter has reached policymakers, and thus, industry leaders and government are working together to establish mechanisms to respond more efficiently.
 The enforcement of the Agricultural Products Standards and inefficient staff complement are some of the issues that should be addressed to strengthen the state effectiveness.

-You can read the full article by clicking here (paywall).
 The article was written for and first published on News24/Fin24.

 Follow me on Twitter (@WandileSihlobo).
 E-mail: email@example.com